-That said, there have been many comments on a couple of recent posts, and enough people seem not to understand what I was saying that I probably should try to clarify.
+That said, there have been many comments on a couple of recent posts, and enough people seem not to understand what I was saying that I probably should clarify.
 One fellow summed it up by saying he thought my advice for being a generous husband was to “have more women friends, and masturbate more.”
 I suggested he was not reading what I was writing and then another fellow said, “I think that’s kind of what most of us are getting from your writings…”, and then someone came to my defence.
 And so it goes.

-As to the idea of more female friends, my feeling is that most men need more and better/closer male friends.
+As to the idea of more female friends, my feeling is most men need more and better/closer male friends.
 Given the limits on our time and energy, I would suggest working on the male friends.

 I’ve never said men need to masturbate more.
 I think the vast majority of married men need to masturbate a far less.
 In fact, I think most should not be doing it at all.
 However, I can’t find any way to make it sin without doing harm to the integrity of God’s Word, and if it’s not sin I’m not qualified to say it is wrong.
 Additionally, if it’s not sin, it might be acceptable in some situations.